Black Folks Buttermilk Fried Chicken Recipe

 Ingredients

-Ingredients for the buttermilk chicken brine
+Ingredients for the buttermilk marinade

-Ingredients for Black folks soul food buttermilk fried chicken
+Ingredients for the buttermilk fried chicken

 • 6-8 pieces chicken or one 3-pound chicken cut into pieces